Justkim030/flask-ecommerce-store/README.md

 - Product listing with categories and filtering.
 - Dynamic shopping cart with add, remove, and update quantity functionality.
 - Persistent data storage using an SQLite database.
+- Admin panel for managing users and products.
 - Checkout with M-PESA payment (simulated).
 - Styled with a custom, Kilimall-inspired theme using Bootstrap.